Technicolor rejects higher JPMorgan offer

 Technicolor has struggled for years to enact a turnaround plan that would reduce its fixed costs and allow it to compete against lower-cost set-top boxes produced in China and Tunisia.

-After announcing plans to cut 600 jobs, Technicolor said it aimed to reduce debt by between 200 million euros and 300 million and generate 400 million in free cashflow in 2012 through 2015.
+After cutting 6,000 jobs last year, Technicolor said it aimed to reduce debt by between 200 million euros and 300 million and generate 400 million in free cashflow in 2012 through 2015.

 It has been seeking a partner for its loss-making set-top box business and a buyer for its last remaining factory making the devices in France, which filed for insolvency earlier this month.